bayesiains/nsf/README.md

 ## Data

-Pre-processed UCI data is available at https://zenodo.org/record/1161203#.Wmtf_XVl8eN.
+Data for density-estimation experiments is available at https://zenodo.org/record/1161203#.Wmtf_XVl8eN.

-Data for VAE and image experiments is downloaded automatically using either `torchvision` or custom data providers.
+Data for VAE and image-modeling experiments is downloaded automatically using either `torchvision` or custom data providers.

 ## Usage

 `DATAROOT` environment variable needs to be set before running experiments.

-### 2D image density experiments
+### 2D toy density experiments

 Use `experiments/face.py` or `experiments/plane.py`.

-### UCI experiments
+### Density-estimation experiments

 Use `experiments/uci.py`.